lindabarba/Executioner/readme.md

 This is a game developed by Linda Barba during General Assembly's WDI-DT-44.
 The purpose of the project for the developer is to utilize programming skills learned in WDI.
 The purpose of the game for the end user is to have fun.
 Game rules outlined in app's index.html.
-This readme covers Version **X.x** and was last updated March 30, 2017.
+This readme covers Version 1.0 and was last updated April 5, 2017.
 #### Technologies Used
-HTML
+* HTML
-CSS
+* CSS
-JavaScript
+* JavaScript
-jQuery
+* jQuery

 Further information on the development of this project can be found in the developer's [Trello project page](https://trello.com/b/46CZcoKL/hangman-wdi-dt-44-project-1) or [GitHub project repository](https://github.com/lindabarba/WDI-LB-Work/tree/master/projects/Hangman).
 All production files are stored there.
 GitHub repository is original, not a fork.
 Google Fonts [Nosifer](https://fonts.google.com/specimen/Nosifer) and [Amaric](https://fonts.google.com/specimen/Amatic\+SC) are being used.
 **PLACEHOLDER FOR IMAGUR LINKS.**